Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Weighted maximum coverage problems

 We consider a rectangular grid with $n_x\times n_y$ bins and a finite set $\mc{R}$ of data items.
 For each item $r\in\mc{R}$, we are given its query rate $q_r\ge0$ as well as its position in the grid $O_r$ and a radius $\rho_r$.
 A circle of radius $\rho_r$ centered in $O_r$ represents the region where the item $r$ is requested.
 Additionally we consider a set of geographically distributed nodes $N$ (the local cells), where each node $i\in N$ is assigned to a position in the grid $P_i$.
 A node is assigned a set of feasible allocations $\mc{A}_i$ according to the following rules: \begin{itemize} \item[i)] $\mc{A}_i\subseteq 2^{\mc{R}_i}$, where $ \mc{R}_i\coloneqq\{r\in\mc{R}~\text{s.t.}~||O_r- P_i||_2\le \rho_r\}$.
-That is, $r\in\mc{R}_i$ if the (euclidean) distance between the position of node $i$ and item $r$ is smaller equal to $\rho_r$. \item[ii)] $|\mc{A}_i|\le k_i$, for some $k_i\in [1,\infty[$. \end{itemize} In other words, node $i$ can include the resource $r$ in his allocation $a_i$ only if he is in the region where the item $r$ is requested (first rule), while we limit the number of stored items to $k_i$ for reasons of space (second rule).\footnote{Similarly to what discussed for the application of Subsection \ref{subsec:vehicletarget}, it is possible to reduce the problem to the case where $\mc{A}_i$ are the bases of a matroid $\mc{M}_i$, so that Proposition \ref{prop:poly} applies here too.
-Once more computing the best response is a polynomial task (it amounts to sorting $q_r w(|a|_r)f(|a|_r)$ and picking the $k_i$ first items).
-Thus the best response algorithm converges in polynomial time.} The situation is exemplified in Figure \ref{fig:checkered}.
+That is, $r\in\mc{R}_i$ if the (euclidean) distance between the position of node $i$ and item $r$ is smaller equal to $\rho_r$. \item[ii)] $|\mc{A}_i|\le k_i$, for some $k_i\in \mb{N}$, $k_i\ge 1$. \end{itemize} In other words, node $i$ can include the resource $r$ in its allocation $a_i$ only if the node is in the region where the item $r$ is requested (first rule), while we limit the number of stored items to $k_i$ for reasons of space (second rule).\footnote{Similarly to what discussed for the application in Section \ref{sec:submod}, it is possible to reduce the problem to the case where $\mc{A}_i$ are the bases of a matroid $\mc{M}_i$.
+Since computing a single best response is a polynomial task (it amounts to sorting $q_r f(|a|_r)$ and picking the $k_i$ first items), Algorithm \ref{alg:BR} converges in polynomial time, owing to Proposition \ref{prop:poly} in Section~\ref{sec:complexity}.} The situation is exemplified in Figure \ref{fig:checkered}.

 The objective is to select a feasible allocation for every node so as to jointly maximize the total amount of queries fulfilled,~i.e.,